 Professor MacQueen has previously held visiting appointments at Cornell University in the USA, the University of Utrecht in the Netherlands, and Stetson University College of Law (‘Florida’s first law school’).
 He has been a Fellow of the Royal Society of Edinburgh since 1995 and was elected a Fellow of the British Academy in 2006.
-Professor MacQueen is President of the Society of Legal Scholars 2012-2013, and the Society's Annual Conference will be held in Edinburgh 3-6 September 2013.
-He was Vice-President (Humanities) of the RSE 2008-2011 and is currently a member of the Law subject standing committee of the British Academy.
-He was a member of the AHRC Peer Review College from 2008 to 2012.
+Professor MacQueen was President of the Society of Legal Scholars 2012-2013.
+He was also Vice-President (Humanities) of the RSE 2008-2011 and is currently a member of the Law subject standing committee of the British Academy.

 Professor MacQueen's research and teaching focus on three major areas: (1) the history of law; (2) the private law of obligations; and (3) intellectual property.
 His work is generally centred on Scots law, but emphasises the significance of the comparative and especially the European context for a full understanding of the ‘mixed’ Scottish system and its future as well as its past development.
 It also argues that ‘mixed systems’ can help us understand the likely trajectory of European private law in the future.